 The amount you can get from a retirement interest-only mortgage varies from lender to lender.
-However, the exact amount you can receive from the RIO, you can use the retirement interest-only mortgage calculator.
+However, to calculate the exact amount you can receive from the RIO, you should try ouer retirement interest-only mortgage calculator.
 By doing so, you can input:

 - Your postcode

 RIO mortgages work by offering you some capital based on your home’s value, and you can repay the mortgage when you die or move into permanent care.